Joycode31/WebMonitor/README.md

 ---------------------------------------------------------------------------------

 1) When we enter some invalid url, i am just displays message on browser.
-The app should display the message somewhere in the web page as some "Invalid Input".
+The app should display the message somewhere in the web page as "Invalid Input" entered.

 2) Delete button is activated when the url is down.On clicking delete button, it removes entires for that perticular url and refresh the page.